 Training machine learning models on massively parallel reporter data from millions of randomized promoter sequences to characterize gene regulation in yeast.

 Understanding gene expression patterns in developing heart tissue

 with Georg Seelig

 Analyzed single-cell RNA-sequencing data to understand gene expression patterns in differentiating cardiomyocytes.
 (In collaboration with the Allen Institute for Cell Science)

-In the Scientific Computing group at Amyris, I applied my background in genetics and computer science to various computational projects in R&D. My role as a scientist ranged from the designated computational resource for a given project, to a member on a team of computational experts, and a communication bridge between software engineers and biologists.
+In my 3 years in the Scientific Computing group at Amyris, I applied my background in genetics and computer science to various computational projects in R&D. My roles ranged from the designated computational resource for a given project, to a member on a team of computational experts, and a communication bridge between software engineers and biologists.
 Several specific projects I worked on include:

 - characterizing the genomic impact of chemical mutagens

 - maintaining the company's whole genome sequencing pipeline

 - developing and training the Amyris community in Genotype Specification Language (a DNA design tool invented at Amyris)